emilyconway/uom_policy_dataset/Code of Good Research Conduct.md

 ii.
 Misrepresentation of involvement, including inappropriate claims to authorship or attribution of work and denial of authorship/attribution to persons who have made an appropriate contribution. iii.
-Misrepresentation of interests, including failure to declare competing interests of researchers or funders of a study. iv.
-Misrepresentation of qualifications, experience and/or credentials.
+Misrepresentation of interests, including failure to declare competing interests of researchers or funders of a study. iv.Misrepresentation of qualifications, experience and/or credentials.
 v.
 Undisclosed duplication of publication (self-plagiarism), including undisclosed duplicate submission of manuscripts for publication.

 Improper dealing with allegations of research misconduct: failure to address possible infringements, such as attempts to cover up misconduct and reprisals against whistle-blowers, or failing to adhere appropriately to agreed procedures in the investigation of alleged research misconduct accepted as a condition of funding.